 A group of kids sitting together all looking down at their phones — probably texting the person across from them.
-A family sitting together, their attention on a device, while stationed in front of the television.
+A family sitting together, their attention on a device, while stationed in front of the TV.

-Do either of these scenarios sound familiar?
+Does either of these scenarios sound familiar?

 The average teenager spends approximately nine hours per day looking at a screen, while younger children often spend up to six hours a day engaging with a screen.
-Technology has changed the way we live, interact and communicate — all of which has significant health consequences.

-Some of the health-related impacts of screen time include:
+Does the amount of screen time matter?

-- Loss of face-to-face social skills
+- Issues in the development of face-to-face social skills

 - Strain on relationships due to distractions

-One study sent a group of children to a camp for five days where there were no electronic devices allowed and followed another group of children who lived life as usual.
+One study sent a group of children to a camp for five days where no electronic devices were allowed and followed another group of children who lived life as usual.
 The children at the camp with no access to electronic devices did better at the end of five days in recognizing facial emotions and reading nonverbal cues.
 The time away from technology appeared to increase social awareness.

 And although screen time for children is significant, the same can be said for adults.
 With so many screens around us, parents simply aren't giving their kids the attention they need.